About the Fashion Institute of Technology (FIT NYC)

 4. Character Turnaround - Mushroom Collector Hazel Rosewood

-Hazel Rosewood is a whimsical and adventurous character I created—an avid mushroom collector deeply connected to the forest.
+Hazel Rosewood is a whimsical and adventurous character I created, an avid mushroom collector deeply connected to the forest.
 Her design reflects her love for fungi through earthy tones and organic textures.
-I developed an Extended Turnaround Sheet (8-View Sheet) to showcase her from multiple angles.
+I developed an Extended Turnaround Sheet, also known as an 8-View Sheet, to showcase her from multiple angles.
 Views include: Front, Side (Left & Right), Back, and Three-Quarter angles (Front Right, Back Right, Back Left, Front Left) to present a complete rotation and sense of depth.

 5. Character Design of Stylish Urban Lady with her dog

 This character design was created in Procreate and features a retired art professor known for her sharp wit and distinct sense of style.
-I emphasized her personality through key visual elements—oversized glasses, a bold patterned coat, and her loyal dog, Otto.
+I emphasized her personality through key visual elements, including oversized glasses, a bold patterned coat, and her loyal dog, Otto.
 The design process began with quick silhouette sketches, followed by refined turnarounds and color exploration to bring her charm and individuality to life.

 6. Concept Art Cat